 The completion of 15 credit hours (5 courses) within 3 years is required for the certificate.
 You complete 2 core courses and then select from 3 credits in the area of curriculum/program planning and evaluation, 3 credits in teaching/instructional strategies, and 3 credit hours in an elective area.

 For the most up-to-date information, visit the UWM Enrollment & Financial Services website .
 Be sure you are viewing the Graduate Fee Schedule for the appropriate semester.

 In addition to regular tuition, there are also mandatory/segregated fees which are funds earmarked for the support of certain student services.
 See the Mandatory/Segregated Fees document for the appropriate semester on the UWM Enrollment & Financial Services website .

 There may be additional course fees (in addition to regular tuition) that could include differential tuition, distance education fees, or special course fees.
 To see if your courses have additional fees, go to web.uwm.edu/registrar/tools/fee.

 How long do I have to complete the Certificate Program?

-Students must complete all certificate courses within 3 years of initial enrollment in the certificate program.
+You must complete all certificate courses within 3 years of initial enrollment in the program.